 The amount of people using smartphones continues to rise.
 This has significantly influenced both the way people shop online and the way people shop in-store.
 Smartphone users can now interact with e-commerce websites 24 hours a day.
-When you consider that 57.8% of consumers shop when watching television, and 17.3% of people shop while in cafes & restaurants, it is easy to understand why e-commerce sales continue to grow.
-It is so simple for a consumer to make purchases online in 2015 as the modern consumer has a Smartphone at hand every day.
+When you consider that 57.8% of consumers shop when watching television, and 17.3% of people shop in cafes & restaurants, it is easy to understand why e-commerce sales continue to grow.
+It is so simple for a consumer to make purchases online in 2021 as the modern consumer has a Smartphone at hand every day.

 How mCommerce is Transforming Retail

-However, the modern consumer doesn’t just use their smartphone to shop online; they also use it to research items they plan to buy in-store.
+However, modern consumers don’t just use their smartphones to shop online; they also use them to research in-store items they plan to buy.
 This means that bricks & mortar retailers need to consider things like in-store WI-FI.
-People want to check reviews of products in-store, and if this function is not available because of poor WI-FI, they may miss out on a sale.
+In addition, people want to check reviews of products in-store, and if this function is not available because of poor WI-FI, they may miss out on a sale.
 Find out more in this info-graphic from SnapParcel.

-1. Provide good user experience across all devices
+1. Provide a good user experience across all devices

-It is the first and the most important step you should undertake when running an online store.
+It is the first and the most critical step you should undertake when running an online store.
 Consumers are impatient when shopping on the Internet, and most of them abandon the website if it loads too long.
-Errors while reading the page may also cause that user will never come back to finish the purchase.
-Don’t forget to design a user-friendly site that will encourage visitors to purchase, rather than disincline your store.
+Errors while reading the page may also cause the user will never come back to finish the purchase.
+Therefore, don’t forget to design a user-friendly site to encourage visitors to purchase rather than disincline your store.

 2. Focus on mobile

 Smartphone traffic to e-commerce sites is growing much faster than traffic from other devices.
 Users are increasingly shopping through their mobiles, while sales through PCs have dropped recently.
 Mobile ads and offers seem to be more effective and lead to better conversion rates.

-This means that advertisers should adjust their strategy to mobile devices and be more focused on smartphones as their crucial funnel.
+This means advertisers should adjust their strategy to mobile devices and focus more on smartphones as their crucial funnel.

 3. Adjust your offer to peak shopping times